-If you’d like to make a donation to the Center Grove Scholarship Fund – click HERE.
+If you’d like to make a donation to the Center Grove Scholarship Fund or any of the scholarships listed below, click HERE.

 Amy Dillman Black Memorial Scholarship — This scholarship is in memory of Amy Dillman Black, CGHS Class of 1999, who as an outstanding student, class president and Debtone.
 This scholarship is awarded to a student who is pursuing a degree in nursing.
 It is funded primarily by family, friends, and the annual run in Amy’s memory.

-Center Grove High School Band Boosters–This scholarship is awarded to a student who has been active in the Center Grove Band and has shown leadership qualities in the band.
+Center Grove High School Band Boosters Scholarship–This scholarship is awarded to a student who has been active in the Center Grove Band and has shown leadership qualities in the band.
 It is funded by the Band Boosters and phonothon donations.

 Center Grove Scholarship Foundation Award of Excellence Scholarships—These scholarships are awarded to qualified seniors.
 These scholarships primarily take into consideration grades, school activities, and community service.
 Funds for these scholarships are generated through the annual spring phonothon.

 Center Grove Optimists Club/Lee Webb Scholarship–This is awarded to a student who exhibits integrity and the leadership qualities of Dr. Lee Webb, former Superintendent of Schools at Center Grove.
 Priority is given to students planning a career in education.
 It is funded by the Center Grove Optimists Club and private donations.